The whole world celebrates Father’s Day today and here are my random thoughts about it.

 He’s simple, not flashy.
 Your typical kuripot (spend-thrift), but practical.

 Let me take this opportunity to greet my Dad and my husband a “Happy Father’s Day!” and here’s wishing long, fruitful life.
-The same greeting goes to all fathers out there, as well.
+The same greeting goes to all fathers out there, and to my Uncle Aciong (wherever he is) as well.